UNMC_Acronym_Vert_sm_4c

 Types of Clinical Trials:

-Prevention Studies look for ways to prevent diseases from happening in healthy people or prevent diseases from coming back in those who have had them.
-These might involve medicines, vaccines, or lifestyle changes.
+• Prevention Studies look for ways to stop diseases from happening in healthy people or from coming back to people who had them before.
+They may test medicines, vaccines, or lifestyle changes.

-Screening and Detection Studies test new approaches for finding diseases earlier or more accurately, often focusing on people who may be at higher risk for certain conditions.
+• Screening and Detection Studies test new ways to find diseases earlier or more accurately, often focusing on people who might have a higher chance of getting the disease.

 Find a Cancer Clinical Trial